'And Then, The Screaming Started': Scenes From A Nightmare In Las Vegas

 Insane.... this JUST happened. #PrayForVegas pic.twitter.com/RWgjFW7BHy— Luke Broadlick (@LukeBroadlick) October 2, 2017

-The suspect, perched in a Mandalay Bay hotel room 32 floors up, had opened fire on the crowd at about 10:08 p.m. local time, police said later.
+A gunman, perched in a Mandalay Bay hotel room 32 floors up, had opened fire on the crowd at about 10:08 p.m. local time, police said later.
 In the hours that followed, at least 58 people would die and more than 500 others would be injured.
 It was the deadliest mass shooting in modern U.S. history.

 The gunman — identified by police as Stephen Craig Paddock, a 64-year-old white Nevada resident — was found by a SWAT team in the room, dead of an apparently self-inflicted wound.
 Officials say he was surrounded by at least 10 rifles, and they believe he acted alone.